OfficeDev/Office-Add-in-samples/Samples/blazor-add-in/outlook-blazor-add-in/README.md

 1. Download or clone the [Office Add-ins samples repository](https://github.com/OfficeDev/Office-Add-in-samples).
 1. Open Visual Studio 2022 and open the **Office-Add-in-samples\Samples\blazor-add-in\outlook-blazor-add-in\outlook-blazor-add-in.sln** solution.
+1. In **Solution Explorer** select the **outlook-blazor-sideloader** project.
+Then display the project properties (F4).
-1. To run the demo, select Project **outlook-blazor-sideloader** and select **Office Desktop Client**.
+1. In the **Properties** window, set the **Start Action** to **Office Desktop Client**.
-1. The first time you run the demo, enter the email address of the account you want to access in the **Email Address** property of the **outlook-blazor-sideloader** project.
-This sets the **Use multi-factor auth** to **true**.
+1. In the **Properties** window, set the **Email Address** to the email address of the account you want to use with this sample.
 1. To start the solution, choose **Debug** > **Start Debugging** or press **F5**.
 1. When Outlook opens, choose **Home** > **Show Taskpane**.

 Next, try out the controls.
+The task pane will display information about the currently selected email item.

 ## Understand an Office Add-in in Blazor Context

 An Office Add-in is a web application that extends Office with additional functionality for the user.
-For example, an add-in can add ribbon buttons, a task pane, or a content pane with the functionality you want.
+For example, Outlook add-ins can add ribbon buttons, and provide a task pane during compose or read modes.
 Because an Office Add-in is a web application, you must provide a web server to host the files.
 Building the Office Add-in as a Blazor Webassembly allows you to build a .NET Core compliant website that interacts with the Office JS APIs.
 If your background is with VBA, VSTO, or COM add-in development, you may find that building Office Add-ins using Blazor Webassembly is a familiar development technique.

 ## Key parts of this sample